FH-Potsdam/IDL-Website/src/site/en/people/markus-kreutzer.md

 image_link: /images/uploads/markuskreutzer.jpeg
 group: Members
 ---
-Markus Kreutzer is a designer focused on exploring possibilities for systemic transformation.
-He is a research associate at Fachhochschule Potsdam and a lecturer in the MA in Strategic Design at HfG Schwäbisch Gmünd.
+Markus Kreutzer is a designer working at the intersection of cognitive, social and technological transformations.
+By reflecting on present trajectories and proposing new possibilities, his work aims to create discourse, enable negotiation and initiate action.
+Currently, he is focused on exploring machine-transformative learning as an approach to imaginary reorientation.
+Markus regularly publishes drafts of emerging ideas and develops them through activities such as projects, articles, courses, workshops, talks and discussions.
+He is a research associate at Fachhochschule Potsdam and a lecturer at HfG Schwäbisch Gmünd.
+He is also pursuing a PhD in Media Sociology at Johannes Gutenberg-Universität Mainz.
+Markus holds an MA in Futures Studies from Freie Universität Berlin and a BA in Communications Design from HTW Berlin.

-Most of his work engages with the intersection between social, technological and ecological transformation.
-By exploring alternative pathways to current trajectories he aims to create discourse, enable negotiation and facilitate action.
-Markus is specifically interested in the role of human imagination for individual and collective behaviors.

-Some organizations Markus worked with include the Stockholm Resilience Centre, moovel lab, Bertelsmann Stiftung, Domestic Data Streamers, Emerging City Lab Addis Ababa and the Universitat Autònoma de Barcelona.
-He has a MA in Futures Studies from the Freie Universität Berlin and a BA in Communications Design from the HTW Berlin.